VintageWander/filey/README.md

 ## Build

-Notice the `SQL_OFFLINE=true` environment variable, this is required since I use the macros feature of the `sqlx` crate
+Notice the `SQLX_OFFLINE=true` environment variable, this is required since I use the macros feature of the `sqlx` crate

 ### For macOS: